-The Pace Center for Civic Engagement helps make civic engagement an integral part of the Princeton experience by connecting students with experiential service opportunities to sustain lasting and meaningful change in the community and around the world.
-From civic action break trips and social entrepreneurship, to public service internships and direct volunteerism, students are learning beyond the classroom, being exposed to new perspectives, stretching their own views and leading the way to make a positive impact.
+The Pace Center for Civic Engagement makes civic engagement part of the Princeton student experience.
+From civic action break trips and social entrepreneurship, to public service internships and direct volunteerism, students are learning how to do service well and make a positive impact in the community.

 The Pace Center’s programs are centered on four core values: engaged discovery, impactful programs, community focus and student leadership.
 Freshmen can start a path to civic engagement at Princeton during Orientation with the Pace Center’s Community Action program, which introduces students to Princeton University and the community with an immersive week of service.

-But it doesn’t end there.
-From tackling a pressing social issue on a Breakout Princeton fall or spring break trip, to joining an ongoing service project with the Student Volunteer Council (SVC) and Community House, or working with a student advocacy group through the Pace Council for Civic Values (PCCV), the Pace Center’s student-led, student-driven initiatives offer a wide array of ways to get involved and make a difference.
+From tackling a pressing social issue on a Breakout Princeton fall or spring break trip, to joining an ongoing service project with the Student Volunteer Council (SVC) and Community House, or working with a student organization or the Pace Council for Civic Values (PCCV), the Pace Center’s student-led, student-driven initiatives offer many ways to get involved and make a difference.

-Over the summer, students can continue to learn and engage through an internship.
-The alumni-driven Princeton Internships in Civic Service (PICS) program, in partnership with the Pace Center, connects students to careers and Princeton alums in the nonprofit and public service sector.
-The Daniel and Florence Guggenheim Internships in Criminal Justice and the Interfaith Summer Internship Program offer additional opportunities to learn more about a variety of social issues.
-Graduating seniors can extend service with a post-graduate fellowship, while graduate students can teach with the Prison Teaching Initiative.
+Over the summer, students can continue to learn and engage through internships with programs like Princeton Internships in Civic Service (PICS) and the Daniel and Florence Guggenheim Internships in Criminal Justice.
+Graduating seniors can extend service with a post-graduate fellowship.

 Other civic-engagement programs on campus include:

 Bridge Year.
-Launched in 2009, Bridge Year is a nine-month, tuition-free program that allows incoming students the opportunity to defer their enrollment for a year to engage in community service work in another country.
+Launched in 2009, Bridge Year is a tuition-free program that allows incoming students the opportunity to delay the start of their freshman year to engage in nine months of community service work in another country.
 While abroad, Bridge Year participants volunteer in nongovernmental organizations, schools, clinics and other institutions serving the needs of local communities.
-Participants also study the local language, live with local host families and engage in a variety of cultural enrichment activities.
-Bridge Year placements are currently offered in Brazil, China, India, Peru and Senegal.
+Participants also study the local language, live with local host families and engage in cultural enrichment activities.
+Bridge Year placements are offered in Bolivia, Brazil, China, India and Senegal.

 Community and Regional Affairs, Office of.
 Members of the Community and Regional Affairs staff serve as liaisons between the University and the communities in which it resides on a wide variety of local and regional issues.
 Community and Regional Affairs staff members participate in the creation of special events such as Communiversity, Community and Staff Day, parades, workshops, symposiums, and other programs enjoyed by tens of thousands of campus and community members each year.
 The office partners with campus and community organizations to provide service opportunities and initiatives.
-The Surplus Equipment Program, which helps charitable nonprofit organizations acquire furniture and equipment no longer used by the University, is coordinated by Community and Regional Affairs.
+The office coordinates the Surplus Equipment Program, which helps charitable nonprofit organizations acquire furniture and equipment no longer used by the University.

 Community-Based Learning Initiative (CBLI).
-The Community-Based Learning Initiative (CBLI) connects students’ academic work with their interest in and concern for the communities around the University.
+CBLI connects students’ academic work with their interest in and concern for the communities around the University.
 Working with local nonprofits, students develop research projects, collect and analyze data, and share their results and conclusions, not just with their professors, but also with organizations and agencies that can make use of the information.

 Princeton AlumniCorps.
 This independent, alumni-led nonprofit organization inspires and builds civic leadership among Princetonians of all ages by engaging them in public-interest initiatives.
 AlumniCorps programs include the flagship Princeton Project 55 Fellowship Program for recent graduates, Emerging Leaders for aspiring nonprofit leaders, and the ARC Innovators program for alumni or class projects interested in short-term, skills-based pro bono work.